Jaboom/InvoiceMe/README.md

 ### Scripting
 - Loging form functions with DB            (Done)
-- Contact form to add contacts to DB
+- Contact form to add contacts to DB		(Done)
 - Contacts form to edit existing contacts
 - Invoice form to add invoice to DB
 - Invoice form to edit existing invoices